-Employees who receive information concerning threats of violence (suicidal and/or homicidal) will report the information to the Director of Support Services or designee.
+Employees who receive information concerning threats of violence (suicidal and/or homicidal) will report the information to the Director of Social Work.
 The student who made the threat will never be left unattended.
-The Head of School will investigate and if necessary, the Director of Support Services or other trained professional, will administer either a suicidal or homicidal risk assessment, determine next steps, and report the findings to the Head of School.
-The Head of Schools will respond according to policy based on the risk level identified through the risk assessment.
+The Head of School will investigate and if necessary, the Director of Social Work or other trained professional, will administer either a suicidal or homicidal risk assessment, determine next steps, and report the findings to the Head of School.
+The Head of School will respond according to policy based on the risk level identified through the risk assessment.
 If law enforcement or EMS are asked to respond, families will immediately be notified.